FIWARE/tutorials.TourGuide-App/docker/images/tutorials.tourguide-app/README.md

 So for this purpose, we have already a simple file that launches:

-   * A MongoDB database
+   * A MongoDB image with pre-loaded data
-   * Data-only container for the MongoDB database
    * Orion Context Broker as a service
    * IDM Keyrock
    * PEP Proxy